open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/clickhouse-usage.md

 ### **OpenMetadata (version 0.9.0 or later)**

-To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](https://docs.open-metadata.org/install/run-openmetadata).
+To deploy OpenMetadata, follow the procedure [Try OpenMetadata in Docker](https://docs.open-metadata.org/install/run-openmetadata).Use the following command to check your Python version.

 ### **Python (version 3.8.0 or later)**